xinnian999/vue-form-craft/docs/en/form-render-doc.md

 ## Introduction

-FormRender is the rendering component of form-craft.
+FormRender is the rendering component of formora.

 ::: demo expand